ktrnthsnr/Book-Search-Engine/README.md

 ﻿# Book Search Engine

-Google Books API search engine built with a RESTful API refactored in this project into a GraphQL API built with Apollo Server.
+Google Books API search engine originally built with a RESTful API, then refactored in this project into a GraphQL API built with Apollo Server.

 ## GitHub URL